Enhex/enhex.github.io/_posts/2018-05-25-using-conan-with-premake.md

 ---
 layout: post
 title: "Using Conan with Premake"
-description: A sane way to manage C++ projects.
-permalink: /:title
+description: A guide for adding a Premake generator to Conan and using it.
 share: true
 tags:
  - C++